-Students are encouraged to change their passwords both the first time they login and frequently.
-Passwords can be changed by logging into either a campus computer or My.Mesalands.edu.
+Students are encouraged to change their passwords frequently.
+Passwords can be changed by logging into my.mesalands.edu and selecting the Password Management link.

-Wi-fi access is available on campus, including the Mesalands Community College's Dinosaur Museum and Natural Sciences Laboratory.
+Wi-Fi access is available on campus, including the Mesalands Community College's Dinosaur Museum and Natural Sciences Laboratory.